dbos-inc/dbos-docs/docs/examples/index.md

     description="Use DBOS to build and deploy an app that schedules reminder emails for any day in the future." index="7"
     icon={<RiCalendarScheduleLine color="white" size={50}/>}
     language="python"
   />
+  <CardLink
+    label="Earthquake Tracker"
+    href="python/examples/earthquake-tracker"
+    description="Use DBOS to build a real-time earthquake dashboard by streaming data from the USGS into Postgres, then visualizing it with Streamlit." index="8"
+    icon={<IoEarth color="white" size={50}/>}
+    language="python"
+  />
   </section>